Chittoor

 Chittoor is a city and district headquarters in Chittoor district of the Indian state of Andhra Pradesh.
 It is also the mandal and divisional headquarters of Chittoor mandal and Chittoor revenue division respectively.
 The city has a population of 189,332.

 Etymology

 The name Chittoor is believed to have originated from a combination of two words: Chitti and Ooru.
-In Telugu/Tamil, Chitti(chittru) means "small" and Ooru means "town" or "village."
+In Telugu, Chitti means "small" and Ooru means "town" or "village."
 Thus, Chittoor translates to "small town" or "small village".

-Historical records show that Chittoor, due to its strategic location, developed as a trading hub between Telugu and Tamil regions, leading to the use of both languages in the town’s name.
+Historical records show that Chittoor, due to its strategic location, developed as a trading hub between Telugu and Tamil regions, leading to the use of both languages in the town.

 History

 After Indian independence in 1947, Chittoor became a part of the erstwhile Madras State.
 The modern Chittoor district was formerly North Arcot district, which was established by the British in the 19th century and had Chittoor as its headquarters.
 On 1 April 1911, the district was split into two - Chittoor district and North Arcot district.